steffenskov/Pragmatic-DDD/README.md

 This one is pretty simple: Your `Infrastructure` _NEVER_ calls your `Domain`.
 Period.
 If you find the need to do this, you've put business logic into your `Infrastructure`, which should instead be dealt with in your `Domain`. (where inter-domain communication is allowed as just discussed)
-This is also known as `North-South communication` and it's basically meant to be a one-way street.
+This is also known as `North-South communication` and it's basically meant to be a one-way street. (`Domain` -> `Infrastructure`)
 If you still want to do this, know that it can lead to circular loops in both your dependencies and your logic.
 Neither is something you want...
 Ever.

 ## Cross cutting concerns

 Cross cutting concerns cover functionality that applies across your domain, usually it's a `generic domain` or `supporting domain` and as such you're likely to not implement this yourself.
-Common types of cross cutting concerns include: Authentication/Authorization, Caching, Compression, Logging, Encryption, Exception handling and probably a bunch more.
+Common types of cross cutting concerns include: Authentication/Authorization, Caching, Compression, Logging, Encryption, Exception handling and a bunch more.

 If you're building an API the simple answer to dealing with this is mainly `Middleware`.
 This way you can inject the functionality across your entire API in one swoop.

+Another option, if you're using `MediatR` is to use `Behavior`s - these work rougly like `Middleware` except for all your `MediatR` `Commands/Queries`.

-For other types of applications or API concerns where `Middleware` doesn't cut it, I'd suggesting looking into the `Proxy`/`Decorator` design pattern.
+If neither of these solutions are applicable to your needs, I'd suggesting looking into the `Proxy`/`Decorator` design pattern.
 This too enables you to implement the functionality once, and apply it broadly afterwards.

 # Implementation details

 ## Aggregate

-I tend to _not_ include the `0-n other aggregates` on an aggregate.
-The reason is fairly simple: It complicates persistence and few ORMs are actually well equipped to deal with this (when your persistence layer is a relational database).
+I tend to _not_ include the `0-n other aggregates` on an aggregate when your persistence layer is a relational database.
+The reason is fairly simple: It complicates persistence as few ORMs are actually well equipped to deal with this.
-As such I'd rather suggest keeping the aggregates separated, and dealing with the relationship logic through a mixture of commands, queries and notifications.
+In these situations I'd rather suggest keeping the aggregates separated, and dealing with the relationship logic through a mixture of commands, queries and notifications.
 This is a pragmatic approach to dealing with lackluster persistence, and as such feel free to do things differently if your persistence handles this well or you just like a challenge ;-)

+For document databases I'd suggest modelling your data in accordance with your querying needs to optimize DB performance, then model the Aggregate to reflect this.

 ## Command/Query/Notification

-I find the C# type `record` works wonderful for these, as none of these should have any logic - they're purely `Data Transfer Objects` (DTO).
+I find the C# type `record` works wonderful for these, partly because `Commands`/`Queries`/`Notifications` seldom have much logic, partly because they should (mainly) be immutable.
 An example using the `primary constructor` syntax:

 ```
 public record OrderDeleteCommand(OrderId Id) : IRequest<Order?>;
 ```

 This `Command` returns the `Aggregate` being deleted, if it was found.
 Otherwise null.
-Note: I won't go into `Class vs. struct` memory allocation concerns here, but you could justify using `record struct` for many `Commands`/`Queries`/`Notifications`.
+Note: I won't go into `Class vs. struct` memory allocation concerns here, but you could easily justify using `record struct` for many `Commands`/`Queries`/`Notifications`.

 ## Handling Commands